 This is a collection of questions about providing family planning services during the COVID-19 pandemic with corresponding evidence-based answers and the current advice at this time.
-Family planning providers should use the Interim CDC Guidance on Handling Non-COVID-19 Public Health Activities to plan for services.
+Family planning providers should use the Interim Guidance for Managing Healthcare Personnel with SARS-CoV-2 Infection or Exposure to SARS-CoV-2 to plan for services.
 Beyond continuing to provide accessible, high-quality, client-centered family planning services, the overriding objective in providing answers to these questions is to promote physical distancing; that is, keeping in-person visits to a minimum to protect both clinic staff and clients from becoming infected with SARS-CoV-2 virus and acquiring COVID-19 infection.
 Since the mitigation strategies recommended by CDC guidance includes limiting face-to-face interactions to only the most essential, this document assumes that clinics will have converted most or all client interactions from in-person visits to virtual visits, and utilizing curbside pick-up or mail to deliver contraceptives and other supplies.

 Most of the references cited here were published before March, 2020, and therefore do not provide specific advice regarding how certain practices can be modified or deleted in response to this public health emergency.
 Family planning providers should use this information to develop or modify their local clinic protocols, ideally including clinical staff members who will be providing client care, remotely or in-person.
 In some cases, clinic staff will have to balance the benefit of physical distancing against the potential risk of adopting less traditional approaches to care.
 It is important to keep in mind that some of these modifications will be temporary and will be reversed once the public health emergency is no longer present, while others may remain and change practice for the better.